elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Removed

-- Kubernetes PSP for ingress-nginx and monitoring namespace.
-- Remove Kubernetes PSPs for Fluentd and OpenSearch
-- Remove Kubernetes PSPs for falco
+- Remove all Kubernetes PSPs